 - very long chain fatty acids (VLCFA), C22+

 Short chain fatty acids are generally produced by microbes, either through fermentation of dietary fibre in the gut or through food fermentation.
 Examples of foods containing SCFA are apple cider vinegar, sauerkraut, kimchi, kafir, yoghurt, and kombucha.
-The SCFA have somewhat of an unpleasant taste and are reason why fermented foods have a tart flavour.
-SCFA are absorbed directly primarily absorbed through the portal vein during lipid digestion and are burned the quickest by mitochondria and the body has no capacity to store them.
+The SCFA have somewhat of an unpleasant taste and are why fermented foods have a tart flavour.
+SCFA are primarily absorbed through the portal vein during lipid digestion and are burned the quickest by mitochondria and the body has no capacity to store them.
 SCFA aid in mitochondrial biogenesis and Butyric Acid (C4) is particularly useful metabolically as it helps to regulate the levels of metabolites associated with obesity.
 SCFA act as an appetite suppressant and lower the insulin response to a meal.
-Butyric acid is readily converted to the β-hydroxybutyrate (beta-hydroxybutyrate, BHB) and an important nutrition source for coloncytes (intestinal epithelial cells).
+Butyric acid (butyrate) is readily converted to the ketone body β-hydroxybutyrate (beta-hydroxybutyrate, BHB) and an important nutrition source for coloncytes (intestinal epithelial cells).
 Acetate (C2) and propionate (C3) also help nourish the gut and acetate may also be converted to the ketone body acetoacetate (AcAc).

 Medium chain fatty acids are relatively tasteless and are commonly found in ruminant milk.
 Caproic acid (C6), Caprylic acid (C8), Capric acid (C10) are derived from the Latin word for goat: capra, which explain why goat milk is more tart than cow milk.
 Another excellent natural source of MCFA is cococnut oil.
 MCFA are increasingly ketogenic as the carbon chain become shorter, that is C6 is sgnificantly more ketogenic than C12 and C8 & C10 fatty acids are commonly used in ketogenic MCT (Medium Chain Triglyceride) supplements.
 C6 fatty acid is found in very small amounts (<1%) in coconut oil and is usually not included in MCT supplements.
 C8 generates a plasma ketone response (AcAc & BHB) that is 3X higher than C10 and C10 produces ketone response that is 2X higher than C12.
 MCFA consumption results in a higher metabolic rate than LCFA and MCFA has no effect on serum cholesterol levels.
-Lauric Acid (C12), the MCFA that gives coconut oil its solidity, has antimicrobial properties
+Lauric Acid (C12), the MCFA that gives coconut oil its solidity, has antimicrobial properties.

-Long chain fatty acids are found in the bulk of a natural whole food diet. and commonly found in animal and fruit fats (eg, beef tallow, avocado).
+Long chain fatty acids are found in the bulk of a natural whole food diet. and commonly found in animal and fruit fats (eg, beef tallow, cocoa butter, shea butter).
 When LCFA are digested, they enter lymphatic capillaries once they are absorbed into chylomicrons and are then transferred to the blood at the subclavian vein.

-Short and medium chain fatty acids are metabolized immediately in the priority of their chain lengths?) and prior to glycose and glycogen because they are readily converted to ketones.
+Short and medium chain fatty acids are metabolized immediately (in the priority of their chain lengths?) and prior to glycose and glycogen because they are readily converted to ketones.
 Alcohol metabolism takes precedence all other fuels including ketones.
 Depending upon the body's metabolic state, LCFA will either go to the liver in the fasted state or to adipose tissue in the fed state.
 Once the body returns the fasted state and its glycogen stores are depleted, triglycerides (glycerol and free fatty acids) will be withdrawn from adipose tissue.
 If the Citric Acid (Krebs) Cycle is overwhelmed, the liver will start converting triglycerides to ketones and this allows excess fat to be wasted by the body either to thermogenesis by brown adipose tissue to wasted through respiration or urination.